cognitect/transit-cljs/README.md

 # transit-cljs

 Transit is a data format and a set of libraries for conveying values between applications written in different languages.
 This library provides support for marshalling Transit data to/from ClojureScript.
+Unlike the Java and Clojure implementations it relies on the non-streaming JSON parsing mechanism of the host JavaScript environment.

 * [Rationale](http://blog.cognitect.com/blog/2014/7/22/transit)
 * [API docs](http://cognitect.github.io/transit-cljs/)
 * [Specification](http://github.com/cognitect/transit-format)
 * [Getting Started](http://github.com/cognitect/transit-cljs/wiki/Getting-Started)

 This implementation's major.minor version number corresponds to the version of the Transit specification it supports.

 _NOTE: Transit is a work in progress and may evolve based on feedback.
 As a result, while Transit is a great option for transferring data